nathanvid/infinitemage-website/content/chapters/chapter_0209.md

 Though Canis felt his pride wounded at not being able to be the protagonist, he wasn't foolish enough to damage their teamwork.

-"Still, if we don't disable the Mecha System, we won't have any opportunities at all.
+"Still, if we don't disable the Mecca System, we won't have any opportunities at all.
 Should we take a look around first?"

 Canis moved forward while surveying their surroundings.
 Suddenly sensing something strange, he approached a wall.